 Coded Bias: Unmasking the Abuses of Face Recognition Technologies in Society

 Modern society sits at the intersection of two crucial questions: What does it mean when artificial intelligence increasingly governs our liberties?
 And what are the consequences for the people AI is biased against?
 In the new documentary film Coded Bias, MIT Media Lab researcher Joy Buolamwini discovers that most facial-recognition software does not accurately identify darker-skinned faces and the faces of women, so she delves into an investigation of widespread bias in algorithms.
 As it turns out, artificial intelligence is not neutral, and often women of color are leading the charge to ensure our civil rights are protected.
-The Algorithmic Justice League, Black in AI and Data for Black Lives are creating a movement towards equitable and accountable AI with data justice.
+The Algorithmic Justice League, co-founded by Joy, is creating a movement towards equitable and accountable AI.

-Prof. Nitin Sawhney leads a conversation with filmmaker Shalini Kantayya, to highlight the themes and issues emerging from the film, along with AI ethics experts Meredith Broussard, Amber Sinha, Jenni Hakkarainen and Sid Rao.
+Prof. Nitin Sawhney leads a conversation with filmmaker Shalini Kantayya, to highlight the themes and issues emerging from the film, along with AI ethics experts Amber Sinha, Jenni Hakkarainen and Sid Rao.

 The event will be held in conjunction with a week-long virtual screening of the film Coded Bias hosted by Aalto University from March 20-27, 2021.
 Please RSVP for this event and all registered attendees will receive online access to the virtual film screening.